 A few years ago, I got to spend an entire month in Montana, living on a bison ranch just outside of Glacier National Park.
 It sounds like a modern-day Western in the making – riding horseback with the bison herds on the American plains, with a snow-capped mountain range in the background.
 But this was not a vacation; I was there on a mission trip to the Blackfeet Indian Reservation.
 For a month, I got to see a side of Glacier, and Montana, that many tourists don’t.
 But a visit to the town of Browning, Montana is critical to understanding the history of Glacier National Park and the people who lived here before it was a tourist destination.

 Towering stone monoliths with everlasting caps of snow, cerulean lakes so clear you can see 200 ft to the bottom, moose and elk and grizzly bears roaming freely as if they own the place (which, honestly, they do).

-A town filled with nothing but run-down mobile homes doesn’t seem to fit into this pristine landscape, but that’s the reality of Browning, Montana.
+A town filled with nothing but run-down mobile homes doesn’t seem to fit into this pristine landscape, but that’s the reality of Browning, MT.
 It’s the main reason Browning certainly qualifies as an off-the-beaten-track destination; the town isn’t exactly an Instagram-famous location.
 When given the options of bustling tourist towns Whitefish and Kalispell, most visitors to Glacier National Park don’t ever venture into Browning.
 But it’s worth visiting if you ever find yourself in the northwestern corner of Montana.
 Read on for my justification for this unusual recommendation.